Introduction to Inventory Carrying Costs

 Therefore such stock should be removed for the betterment of the business.
-There are many ways to get rid of this stock such as bundling/grouping it with new and trending products, donating it to charity or putting such products on high discount.
+There are many ways to get rid of this stock such as bundling/grouping it with new and trending products, donating it to charity or putting such products at a high discount.

 This refers to an increase in purchasing speed.
 One of the most essential parts of this strategy is forecasting the demand of the consumer.
 Increase your purchase frequency to reduce the storage of stock.

-Inventory lying in your storage facility is one of the major factors affects cost.
-It is important for retailers to carefully examine all the costs of carrying inventory and determine what changes they can make to reduce that cost.
+Inventory lying in your storage facility is one of the major factors affecting cost.
+It is important for retailers to carefully examine all inventory carrying costs and determine what changes they can make to reduce that cost.